tessercat/daoistic-book/daodejing/64/english.md

-It's calm and easy to control, uncertain and easy to plan. fragile and easily broken, small and easy to lose.
+It's stable and easy to sustain, predictable and easy to plan, fragile and easily shattered, skittish and easily scattered.

-Practice before it happens,
+Handle it before it happens,
-organize before it gets out of hand.
+fix it before it falls apart.

-A tree of many arms around
+A tree this big around
-grows from a tiny sprout.
+grew from a tiny sprout.

-A tower of nine stories
+A tower nine stories high
-rises from a pile of dirt.
+rose from a pile of dirt.

 A journey of a thousand miles
-starts from beneath your feet.

-Practicing means failing,
-keeping means losing.
+starts with a single step.

+Running things ruins them,
+holding on chases them away,
-So the wise don't fail because they don't do anything, don't lose anything because they don't keep anything.
+so the wise don't do anything

-People fail,
-and they always fail just as they're about to succeed.

-That's why when you're
+so they don't ruin anything,
+and don't have anything
+so they don't lose anything.

+When there's work to do,
-as cautious at the end as you were at the beginning, you won't fail to get it done.
+people often fail just as they're about to succeed, so they tell us to be as careful at the end as we were at the beginning so we don't waste any effort.

-So the wise

-try not to expect anything
-and don't appreciate the finer things,
+So the wise try not to want anything, and they don't appreciate the finer things.

-learn not to learn
+They learn not to conform
-and return to what everyone else rejects.

-So they can affirm everything’s true nature, and they wouldn't dare manage them.
+and they ignore what everyone else says so they can affirm everything’s true nature and they wouldn't dare tell us what to do.